Fireweed Institute: About Us

 A key long-term component of our vision is the creation of a Community Wealth Fund that invests in Indigenous businesses.
 This fund will serve as an antidote to lateral violence by offering shared equity opportunities in ventures, fostering collaboration, and building a collective sense of ownership within the entrepreneurial community.
 This fund is crucial for ensuring that the benefits of entrepreneurship remain within Indigenous communities, amplifying the success of local ventures.

 The Centre for Excellence for Indigenous Entrepreneurship & Innovation will be the first facility of its kind.
-It will include convening spaces, prototype and design labs, food and medicinal gardens.
-Reflecting our inherent bond with the land, it will integrate our cultural design values to sustain and enhance the well-being, prosperity, and innovation of Indigenous entrepreneurs.
+It will include convening spaces, prototype and design labs, and food and medicinal gardens.
+Reflecting our inherent bond with the land, it will integrate our cultural values to sustain and enhance the well-being, prosperity, and innovation of Indigenous entrepreneurs.

 Commitment to Indigenous Sovereignty